Asininite/ObsidianVault/Obsidian Vault/Thieves Library.md

 ## MVP
 - upload books to user-specific profile using ISBN number or manual entry
-- home page
+- Landing page
-	  basic overview of each book
+	  basic overview of each book (similar to spotify )
 - community hub where users can search for books and contact the owners of said books through a contact button

 - ISBNdb API https://isbndb.com/isbndb-api-documentation-v2